RichardSlater/workstation-setup/README.md

   [cchoco]: https://www.powershellgallery.com/packages/cChoco

-Both the above command and the execution of desired state configuration must be executed as an administrator.
+Both the above command and the execution of desired state configuration must be executed as an administrator!